SABER: Spatially Consistent 3D Universal Adversarial Objects for BEV Detectors: Methodology

 \subsection{Mesh Placement in 3D Scenes}

-We explore whether a unified 3D object can consistently execute multi-frame or multi-view adversarial attacks in realistic 3D scenes for non-contact 3D object detection (see \autoref{Fig.framework}).
-In contrast to Adv3D~\cite{liadv3d}, which employs NeRF~\cite{mildenhall2021nerf} to optimize only vehicle textures (see \autoref{fig:2d_compare}), our approach utilizes mesh-based representations, which makes no assumptions about object category, explicitly models perspective occlusions.
-Furthermore, by adopting mesh representations other than NeRF, we gain direct surface control and improved compatibility with physics-based environments.
+We explore whether a 3D object can consistently execute multi-frame and multi-view adversarial attacks in realistic 3D scenes for non-contact 3D object detection attack (see \cref{Fig.framework}).
+Unlike Adv3D~\cite{liadv3d}, which employs NeRF~\cite{mildenhall2021nerf} to optimize only vehicle textures, our mesh-based approach does not assume any object category and allows for explicit modeling of perspective occlusions.
+Furthermore, by adopting mesh representations, we gain direct surface control and improved compatibility with physics-based environments.

-A 3D mesh is typically represented as a set of vertices $\mathcal{V}=\{v_1, v_2, ...,v_n\}\subset\mathbb{R}^3$, triangular faces $\mathcal{F}=\{f_1,f_2,...,f_m\}$, and optional vertex or face textures $\mathcal{T}=\{t_1,t_2,...,t_n\}$, mapping vertices to 2D texture space.
-To realistically insert the mesh into a 3D scene, we place it adjacent to vehicles using their 3D bounding boxes $B$, ensuring consistent alignment across views.
-We decompose the placement into two steps, namely location selection and distance to target computation.
-The former localizes the adversarial object relative to the target vehicle, and the latter refines its 3D coordinates to ensure no physical contact occurs.
+A 3D adversarial mesh $\mathcal{M}$ is represented as a set of vertices $\mathcal{V_M}=\{v_j\}$, triangular faces $\mathcal{F_M}=\{f_j\}$, and optional vertex textures mapping to a texture map $\mathcal{T_M}$.
+To realistically insert the mesh into a 3D scene, we place it adjacent to a target vehicle using its 3D bounding box $B_{veh}$, ensuring consistent alignment across views.
+We decompose the placement into location selection and distance computation.